 Taxation refers to the practice of collecting money from citizens and trading companies by government institutions, in order to finance public institutions, goods and services.
-Taxation degrees use knowledge from areas such as economy, legislation, politics, public administration and international business.
-Tax professionals can help organisations take important business decisions, by providing financial counselling and guidance.
+Taxation studies prepare professionals who can help organisations take important business decisions, by providing financial counselling and guidance.
 Their area of expertise includes accounting administration, calculating tax liabilities, performing legal analysis, and more.

 You will learn how governments set their taxes, what gets taxed, and how much and how different segments of the population are taxed differently.
 You will understand how different governmental institutions collect, manage and distribute taxes and how taxes vary depending on government and taxpayer needs, demands and interests.
 You will also understand incentives governments use to get populations to pay their taxes.